Dhanavarsha/ProfileFilter/README.md

 ### What is Resume Classifier?
 Recruiters have to go through numerous profiles on a daily basis looking for the desired skills in candidates.
 This is a very time taking and manual process.

-Resume Classifier is a very handy java based application to filter candidate profiles based on the entered skills.
+Resume Classifier is a very handy application to filter candidate profiles based on the entered skills.
 It retrieves details like experience/contact/email for the shortlisted candidates.

 ### Pre-requisites :